Performance of Compressive Parameter Estimation via K-Median Clustering: Background

+The parameter estimation methods based on \PD s model the estimation problem in a generic form and can be used both in frequency estimation and time delay estimation directly.
+One can obtain a \PD~as a collection of samples from the parametric signal space

-One can introduce a parametric dictionary (\PD) as a collection of samples from the signal space which corresponds to a set of samples from the parameter space $\Thetabar = \left\{\thetabar_1, \thetabar_2, \dots, \thetabar_L\right\} \subseteq \Theta$.
+which corresponds to a set of samples from the parameter space $\Thetabar = \left\{ \thetabar _1, \thetabar _2, \dots, \thetabar _L \right\} \subseteq \Theta$.
 In this way, the signal can be expressed as a linear combination of the \PD~elements $x = \Psi c$ when all the unknown parameters are contained in the sampling set of the parameter space, i.e., $\theta_i \in \Thetabar$ for each $i = 1,\ldots,K$.
 Therefore, finding the unknown parameters reduces to finding the \PD~elements appearing in the signal representation or, equivalently, finding the nonzero entries or support of the sparse \PD~coefficient vector $c$ for which we indeed have $y = \Phi\Psi c$.
 The search for the vector $c$ can be performed using \CS~recovery.

-\PD-based \CPE~can be perfect only if the parameter sample set $\Thetabar$ is dense and large enough to contain all of the unknown parameters $\{\theta_i\}_{i=1}^K$.
-If this stringent case is not met for some unknown parameter $\theta_k$, a denser sampling of the parameter space decreases the difference between the unknown parameter $\theta_k$ and the nearest parameter sample $\thetabar_l$, so that we can approximate the parametric signal $\psi(\theta_k)$ with the parametric signal $\psi(\thetabar_l)$.
-However, highly dense sampling increases the similarity between adjacent \PD~elements and by extension the \PD~coherence~\cite{donoho2003optimally}, corresponding to the maximum normalized inner product of \PD~elements:
+\PD-based \CPE~can be perfect only if the parameter sample set $\Thetabar$ is dense and large enough to contain all of the unknown parameters $\{\theta_1, \theta_2, \dots, \theta_K\}$.
+If this stringent case is not met for some unknown parameter $\theta_k$, a denser sampling of the parameter space decreases the difference between the unknown parameter $\theta_k$ and the nearest parameter sample $\thetabar_l$, so that we can better approximate the parametric signal $\psi(\theta_k)$ with the parametric signal $\psi \left(\thetabar_l \right)$.
+However, highly dense sampling increases the similarity between adjacent \PD~elements and, by extension, the \PD~coherence \cite{donoho2003optimally}, corresponding to the maximum normalized inner product of \PD~elements:

-Additionally, dense sampling increases the difficulty of distinguishing \PD~elements and severely hampers the performance of \CPE~\cite{tropp2004greed, rauhut2008compressed}.
-Prior work addressed such issues by using a coherence-inhibiting structured sparse approximation where the resulting $K$ nonzero entries of the coefficient vector correspond to \PD~elements that have sufficiently low coherence, i.e.,